 Advantages Disadvantages Artificial shade structures generally provide the greatest coverage of shade over playgrounds if designed and installed correctly.
-Shade could be provided instantly once the structure is erected and the Sheoak trees would be removed as part of this process, which would eliminate the seed cone hazard. existing playground is estimated to be \$30,000.
-The City's Capital Works Program
+Shade could be provided instantly once the structure is erected and the Sheoak trees would be removed as part of this process, which would eliminate the seed cone hazard.
+The cost to install a shade structure at the existing playground is estimated to be \$30,000.
+The City's Capital Works Program does have a specific program relating to installation of shade structures, however in the 2011/2012 Shade Structure Program all of the budgeted funds have been allocated to Penistone Park and Montague Park.